 If the pump fails to lift or hold a load, the release valve may be dirty.
-From back of pump remove the release valve plug, release ball spring and 3/8" release ball.
+From the back of the pump remove the release valve plug, release valve spring and 3/8" release ball.
 From the front, remove the release lever pin, release lever and release plunger and seal.
-Clean release valve chamber and inspect the ball seat.
-If necessary, re-seat the release ball by tapping it lightly on the ball seat, using the 3/8" ball seating tool (CP13-43).
-Clean plunger and inspect the plunger packing and replace if necessary.
+Clean the release valve chamber and inspect the ball seat.
+If necessary, re-seat the release ball by tapping it lightly on the ball seat using the 3/8" ball seating tool (CP13-43).
+Clean the plunger and inspect the plunger packing and replace if necessary.
 To reassemble, insert the ball, ball spring, and release valve plug.
 Lubricate the release plunger packing with hydraulic oil and carefully insert into the plunger chamber.
 Re-install the release lever and lever pin.
 See "Air Bleeding" instructions before attempting to operate the pump.